giantswarm/docs/src/content/general/architecture/capi/index.md

 #### Giant Swarm Components

-A part from generic components, we are deploying a set of controllers and extensions to the management API.
-That way we can enhance the customer experience managing cluster and apps in top of Kubernetes.
+In addition to generic components, we deploy a set of controllers and extensions to the management API.
+The purpose of which is to enhance the user experience of managing clusters and apps on top of Kubernetes.

 There are three types of Giant Swarm components running on the management clusters: the operators, the admission controllers and the operational services.
 The first one, operators, extend the API allowing our customers to manage new entities (like a Cluster or an App) as if they were built-in resources.
-The second one, admission controllers, validate and default the resources to make better user experience.
-And the last one, the operational services, monitoring or security, enable our staff to maintain all the workload clusters and applications up and running securely and seamlessly.
+The second one, admission controllers, validate and default the resources to create a better user experience.
+And the last one, the operational services, monitoring or security, enable our staff to ensure all the workload clusters and applications are up and running securely and seamlessly.

 ##### Operators (Custom Resource plus controller)

 The most common pattern to extend Kubernetes is called [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
-It allows to defined an new [Kubernetes resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (called Custom Resource) and give it some functionality.
+It allows to define a new [Kubernetes resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (called Custom Resource) and apply functionality to it.

-In Giant Swarm we leverage in that pattern to extend the management cluster and provide a great user experience to our customers.
+In Giant Swarm we leverage the operator pattern to extend the management cluster and provide a great user experience to our customers.

 *Organization operator*

-This operator is in charge of reconcile `Organization` custom resources.
+This operator is in charge of reconciling `Organization` custom resources.
 The functionality of the operator is pretty straightforward.
-It takes care of create and delete the organization namespace when the given resource is created.
+It takes creates and delete the organization namespace when the given resource is created.

 To learn more about organizations please read [the related documentation](https://docs.giantswarm.io/general/organizations/).

 *RBAC operator*

-We have created an RBAC operator with the goal of maintaining up to date permissions between the different organizations and users on the management cluster so [you can isolate your teams and ensure access level in granular way](https://docs.giantswarm.io/ui-api/management-api/authorization/).
+We have built an RBAC operator with the goal of maintaining up to date permissions between the different organizations and users on the management cluster so [you can isolate your teams and ensure access level in a granular way](https://docs.giantswarm.io/ui-api/management-api/authorization/).

 *DNS operator*

-We have developed a new operator to let us manage the DNS entries for all the endpoints we need to expose to our customers.
-All our management clusters have a base domain use to allocate the API, OIDC endpoint or UI.
-This operator listen to the cluster resource and takes care of providing the right records.
+We built an operator to manage the DNS entries for all the endpoints we need to expose to our customers.
+All our management clusters have a base domain used to allocate the API, OIDC endpoint or UI.
+This operator listens to cluster resource and provides the right records.

 *Deletion Blocker Operator*

-Most likely you have experienced in Kubernetes the fact sometimes a resource in block in deletion.
-Most of the time is because the backend resource is not there or it is in `failed` state.
-This operator ensure all leftovers are cleaned after a cluster is mark for deletion.
+As a Kubernetes user, you have most likely experienced a case in which a resource block deletion.
+This typically happens because the back-end resource is not there or it is in `failed` state.
+This operator ensure all leftovers are cleaned up after a cluster is marked for deletion.

 *App operator*

-The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we have built to deliver Cloud Native Apps in multi cluster fashion.
-App operator is the main code running in management cluster to manage App custom resources and make sure the applications and configuration are delivered correctly across the different workload clusters.
+The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we built to deliver Cloud Native Apps in a multi cluster fashion.
+App operator is the main code running in management clusters to manage App custom resources and make sure the applications and configuration are delivered correctly across the different workload clusters.

 *Cluster API operators*